Neshanic Station, New Jersey

-Neshanic Station is an unincorporated community located within Branchburg and extending into Hillsborough Township, Somerset County, New Jersey, United States.
-In 2016 most of the village was listed on the National Register of Historic Places as the Neshanic Station Historic District.
+Neshanic Station is an unincorporated community and census-designated place (CDP) located within Branchburg, Somerset County, and extending into Readington Township, Hunterdon County, in the U.S. state of New Jersey.
+In 2016, most of the community was listed on the National Register of Historic Places as the Neshanic Station Historic District.

 Demographics

+Neshanic Station was first listed as a census designated place in the 2020 U.S. census.

+As of 2020, the population was 5,224.

 History

 Neshanic Station comes from the Algonquian language meaning "double stream," and the community featured a station along the defunct South Branch Railroad, later a branch of the Central Railroad of New Jersey.
 The Lehigh Line of Norfolk Southern Railway (formerly the Lehigh Valley Railroad) still runs on tracks north of the community.
 Neshanic Station is situated at a latitude of 40.508N and a longitude of -74.73W.
 It is in the Eastern Standard Time Zone with an elevation of 92 feet.

 The South Branch Raritan River passes east of the community.
 The Elm Street Bridge is a lenticular truss bridge that carries Elm Street (Somerset County Route 667) over the river out of the community to River Road (CR 567).